mig-gonz/Milestone-One-Browser-Game/README.md

 100 points will be awarded for every correct answer.

 To win, you have to score 700 points on or before the final question.
-And you lose the game if you complete the game without a score of 700 points.
+And you lose the game if you complete the game without achieving a score of 700 points.